Affiliate links on Android Authority may earn us a commission. Learn more.

-Player Unknown’s Battlegrounds (PUBG) lit the world on fire last year.
+Player Unknown’s Battlegrounds (PUBG) lit the world on fire in 2017.
 It sold millions before it even left Early Access on Steam, and kicked off the battle royale gaming craze we’re experiencing right now.
-Now this FPS juggernaut is on mobile.
+Not too long ago this FPS juggernaut landed on mobile.

 In PUBG you play as a mercenary who parachutes, along with up to 99 other players, onto an island.
 Once they land, players scavenge for weapons, ammo, armor, and other supplies in a last-man-standing death match.
 The game’s map starts large, but quickly shrinks as the electrical storm around the island collapses into progressively smaller circles, forcing players together as the game goes on.